signmotion/fresher/README.md

 After seeing the shields in other packages (thanks for that, guys and gals) and wanting to add them to my packages too...
 And this time I did it by hand.

-One sunny aftenoon I read on Reddit that people are looking for projects to help the open-source community, and I read in the comments about [CodeTriangle](https://codetriage.com) - Free community tools for contributing...
+One sunny afternoon I read on Reddit that people are looking for projects to help the open-source community, and I read in the comments about [CodeTriangle](https://codetriage.com) - Free community tools for contributing...
 And that time I did it by hand for some of my packages.

 When I came across resources like [The ultimate Flutter resources](https://github.com/yassine-bennkhay/Ultimate-Flutter-Resources) and [Learn Dart in Y minutes](https://learnxinyminutes.com/docs/dart), I wanted to add them too because both Dart and Flutter are really 🌟 awesome.

 More packages were added, and more time was spent on updating them.
 Should I go on?

-Honestly, I didn't want to create this package because I realize the complexity and I [heard](https://reddit.com/r/dartlang/comments/1bzltni/a_build_system_for_dozens_of_flutter_dart_projects): "Melos / Cider / Publish Tools / Sideckick will solve your problems with Dart / Flutter package maintenance".
+Honestly, I didn't want to create this package because I realized the complexity and I [heard](https://reddit.com/r/dartlang/comments/1bzltni/a_build_system_for_dozens_of_flutter_dart_projects): "Melos / Cider / Publish Tools / Sidekick will solve your problems with Dart / Flutter package maintenance".
 I spent ~2 weeks researching the available tools and I've tabulated my research below.

 ## 📊 Research